tfgrid-studio/tfgrid-ai-stack/README.md

 ## Overview

-TFGrid AI Stack is an app that deploys a complete AI-powered development platform using the gateway pattern.
-It automatically deploys and configures three components:
+TFGrid AI Stack is an app that deploys a complete AI-powered development platform on a single VM.
+It automatically installs and configures three integrated components:

-- **Gateway VM**: Public API gateway with nginx routing, SSL termination, and monitoring
+- **Nginx Reverse Proxy**: Public API gateway with routing, SSL termination, and monitoring
-- **AI Agent VM**: AI-powered project creation and code generation (deployed as tfgrid-ai-agent)
+- **AI Agent Service**: AI-powered project creation and code generation (Node.js API)
-- **Gitea VM**: Git repository hosting with web interface (deployed as tfgrid-gitea)
+- **Gitea Git Server**: Git repository hosting with web interface

-All components are connected via private networking and accessible through clean URLs on a single domain.
+All components run on the same VM and are accessible through clean URLs on a single domain.

 ## Quick Start